tejasbubane/tejasbubane.github.io/content/2024-10-11-redis-pipelines.md

 Intuitively I assumed Redis would be fast enough to handle it [with sub-millisecond response times][2].
 Turns out Redis uses client-server model and each command waits for response.
 So if you are sending each delete separately, the latency can add up quickly, more so if you are running Redis on a different server or using a [managed offering][3].

 Redis pipelines can be used in such cases to fire multiple commands at once and not wait for response for each individual command.
 It reads all replies finally at once.
-This also throughput (ops/sec).
+This improves throughput (ops/sec).

 Here's a simple benchmark on a local Redis instance: